dwdas9/MINIO-HIVE-LAKEHOUSE/PART-A/README.md

 - Waits for health checks
 - Starts Jupyter notebook

+**When it's done**, you'll see a success message and all services will be ready.
+Give it 30-60 seconds for health checks to pass.

 **Note:** Notebooks have been moved to [PART-C](../PART-C/README.md) for better project organization.
-Jupyter will still be accessible at http://localhost:8888 to run project notebooks.
+This keeps infrastructure (PART-A) separate from actual projects.
+Jupyter will still be accessible at http://localhost:8888 to run those project notebooks.

 ![](images/20251130162734.png)